siigil/siigil.github.io/_posts/2025-06-05-defending-against-entra-id-persistence.md

 ## What Next?

 ### Microsoft Graph Permissions
 Microsoft Graph permissions are a type of application permission that grant applications the ability to perform privileged actions within Entra ID and M365, through the Microsoft Graph API.
-These are crucial to review as a follow-up to reading on [[#Applications]], and grant additional permissions similar to those granted by [[#Role Assignments]].
+These are crucial to review as a follow-up to reading on [Applications](#applications), and grant additional permissions similar to those granted by [Role Assignments](#role-assignments).

 More on Microsoft Graph permissions:
 - [Microsoft, "Overview of Microsoft Graph permissions"](https://learn.microsoft.com/en-us/graph/permissions-overview?tabs=http)